Updated: Sept 9, 2023

 - Install a new return duct in your home.
 In a two-story home, we usually only need to add this duct to the bottom story.
-It will have its own grille, just like your main HVAC return.
+It will have its grille, just like your main HVAC return.

 - Discharge dry air into your supply plenum.
 The dehumidifier pulls air through the return, removes humidity, and dumps the dry air into the same supply plenum that’s connected to your main indoor HVAC unit.
 The dry air enters your home through normal HVAC supply pathways.

 - Measure static pressure and make adjustments.
-If the dehumidifier and air conditioner are running at the same time, there’s a chance you’ll have excess static pressure to the system.
+If the dehumidifier and air conditioner are running at the same time, there’s a chance you’ll have excess static pressure in the system.
 Depending on the size of your ducts, some additional static pressure might be ok.
 In any case, we always measure the static pressure to ensure it doesn’t get too high.
 If it does, we simply set the dehumidifier to only operate independently of your primary HVAC system.

 Benefits of the “dedicated return to supply” installation method